Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 Table of Contents

-How Many Miles Can You Expect from A Ford Focus?
+How Many Miles Can You Expect From A Ford Focus?

-Aggressive riding will increase rate of wear and tear on vehicle components and reduce the car’s lifespan greatly.
 Also, make sure to read our list of problems across the Ford Focus models.

 How Soon Should You Expect Rust On a Ford Focus?

-From our research, rust appears to be a common issue on the Ford Focus models.
 Depending on several factors, the first 3 to 5 years are a prime time for rust to appear on your vehicle.

-Some owners reported finding rust on their Focus model much later, in which case they had to fix the problem themselves.
+However, some owners reported finding rust on their Focus model much later, in which case they had to fix the problem themselves.
+This is because the warranty protection covering rust expires after five years in most cases.

 A common rust-prone area on the Ford Focus is the wheel arch area.
 A handful of Focus owners reported seeing rust on the rear wheel arches and sometimes, the front wheel arches.